algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 ```

 !!! info
-    Argument passing for stateful smart contracts is very different from passing arguments to stateless smart contracts.
+    Argument passing for smart contracts is very different from passing arguments to smart signatures.

 The total size of all parameters is limited to 2KB in size.

 # Creating the smart contract
-Before creating a stateful smart contract, the code for the `ApprovalProgram` and the `ClearStateProgram` program should be written.
+Before creating a smart contract, the code for the `ApprovalProgram` and the `ClearStateProgram` program should be written.
 The SDKs and the `goal` CLI tool can be used to create a smart contract application.
 To create the application with `goal` use a command similar to the following.

 ```
 $ goal app create --creator [address]  --approval-prog [approval_program.teal] --clear-prog [clear_state_program.teal] --global-byteslices [number-of-global-byteslices] --global-ints [number-of-global-ints] --local-byteslices [number-of-local-byteslices] --local-ints [number-local-ints] --extra-pages [number of extra 2KB pages]
 ```

 The creator is the account that is creating the application and this transaction is signed by this account.
 The approval program and the clear state program should also be provided.
 The number of global and local byte slices (byte-array value) and integers also needs to be specified.
 These represent the absolute on-chain amount of space that the smart contract will use.
 Once set, these values can never be changed.
 The key is limited to 64 bytes.
 The key plus the value is limited to 128 bytes total.
 When the smart contract is created the network will return a unique ApplicationID.
 This ID can then be used to make `ApplicationCall` transactions to the smart contract.
+The smart contract will also have a unique Algorand address that is generated from this ID.
+This address allows the contract to function as an escrow account.
+See [Using a smart contract as an escrow](#using-a-smart-contract-as-an-escrow) for more details on this capability.

-When creating a stateful smart contract, there is a limit of 64 key-value pairs that can be used by the contract for global storage and 16 key-value pairs that can be used for local storage.
+When creating a smart contract, there is a limit of 64 key-value pairs that can be used by the contract for global storage and 16 key-value pairs that can be used for local storage.
 When creating the smart contract the amount of storage can never be changed once the contract is created.
 Additionally, the minimum balance is raised for any account that participates in the contract.
 See [Minimum Balance Requirement for Smart Contracts](#minimum-balance-requirement-for-a-smart-contract) described below for more detail.

-Stateful smart contracts are limited to 2KB total for the compiled approval and clear programs.
+Smart contracts are limited to 2KB total for the compiled approval and clear programs.
 This size can be increased up to 3 additional 2KB pages, which would result in an 8KB limit for both programs.
 Note the size increases will also increase the minimum balance requirement for creating the application.
-To request additional pages, the setting (`extra-pages`) is available when creating the stateful smart contract using `goal`.
+To request additional pages, the setting (`extra-pages`) is available when creating the smart contract using `goal`.
 These extra pages can also be requested using the SDKs.
 This setting allows setting up to 3 additional 2KB pages.

-!!! warning
-	Currently, applications up to 2KB in size can be updated, while applications between 2KB and 8KB in size can not.
-This discrepancy will be resolved in the next consensus upgrade and all applications of any size, including ones that have already been created, will be updateable.
-Please note - 2KB applications can still be updated.

 !!! info
-    Accounts can only opt into or create up to 50 stateful smart contracts.
+    Accounts can only opt into up to 50 smart contracts.
+Accounts may only create 10 smart contracts.

 # Opt into the smart contract
 Before any account, including the creator of the smart contract, can begin to make Application Transaction calls that use local state, it must first opt into the smart contract.
 This prevents accounts from being spammed with smart contracts.
 To opt in, an `ApplicationCall` transaction of type `OptIn` needs to be signed and submitted by the account desiring to opt into the smart contract.
 This can be done with the `goal` CLI or the SDKs.